WHO CARES ABOUT CREATION CARE?

 Where will your responses go?

-Findings will be presented at the Yale-Edinburgh Conference 2023 held by the Centre for the Study of World Christianity (University of Edinburgh & Yale Divinity School) on 21-23 June 2023.
+Findings have been presented at the Yale-Edinburgh Conference 2023 held by the Centre for the Study of World Christianity (University of Edinburgh & Yale Divinity School) on 21-23 June 2023.

-Findings will also be published at a later date to bless the global church.
+Findings will be published at a later date to bless the global church.

 Insights gained from the research will also be shared with interested churches and organisations.